 Changes to natural topography shall be kept to a minimum.
-On slopes of 10 percent or greater, no grading shall take place until a specific development plan has been approved for construction.
+On slopes of 10 percent or greater, no grading plan shall be approved until a specific site plan has been approved for construction.
 Grading, drainage, or paving proposals; Master Development Plans; and Site Plans shall retain the sense of the natural features and vegetation.
 Reconstruction and revegetation to a natural setting shall be pursued to the maximum extent practicable.

-3-4(C)(5)(c) Landscaping in Setback along Coors Boulevard

-All of the following must be incorporated into the required setback along Coors Boulevard:
+3-4(C)(5)(c) Landscaping in Setback along Coors Boulevard All of the following requirements shall be incorporated into the required setback along Coors Boulevard.